elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 </figure>

 Since the release of OS 7 at the end of January, we've sent out free updates that address over 200 reports—that's one report addressed every day in addition to our regular planned work.

+# Portals

+Portals provide a safe and consensual way for apps to interact with operating system features and make sure that they only get access to the data you want them to.
+One of the ways that apps may become intrusive is by automatically starting themselves or running in the background without your permission.
+In OS 7.1, we now provide the Background &amp; Autostart Portal which alerts you when apps are running in the background and makes sure that apps ask your permission before they can automatically start up when you turn on your device.

+Calendar, Mail, and Tasks now all use the Background & Autostart portal, and their autostart behavior can be controlled along with other apps in System Settings → Applications → Startup.

+Calendar and Mail have been updated to use the File Chooser Portal for things like selecting attachments or importing and exporting calendar files.

+And thanks to the hard work of [Marco](https://github.com/marbetschar) and [Gustavo](https://github.com/Marukesu) our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!